tomyoung903/MLM_inconsistencies/README.md

 pip install -r requirements.txt
 ```

-To run experiments on MMLU and BigBench with UL2-20B and T5-11B, run
+To run experiments on MMLU and BigBench with UL2-20B and T5-11B, use
 ```
 main.ipynb
 ```